anilabraham-IT/IntuneEDU/IntuneEDU/edu-device-remote-actions.md

 ---

-# How do I use remote actions?
+# Manage devices remotely

 As an admin, you may need to help your users if they have issues with their devices.
-It can be easier to do this remotely, especially if you're in a different location than a device or its user.
-Intune for Education offers remote actions that you can take for both devices and users.
-First, select the device or user that you want to take action on.
-On the details pane, you will see buttons for the following actions:
+If you're in a different location than a device or its user, you can use remote actions to reach devices and users.

+To begin, got to **Devices** or **Users**.

-## Devices
+## Windows 10 devices
+Select the device that you want to manage.
+At the bottom of the page, select any of the following actions:

-- **Restart** the device
+- **Restart**: Powers off the device and restarts it.
-- **Reset device** to factory settings
+- **Factory reset**: Powers off the device and resets it to its factory settings.
 - **Sync** device to get updated settings, app assignments, or group memberships.
 This can also help you if you're trying to troubleshoot why a device may be causing user issues.
 - **Remove from management** - Remove the device from Intune management without removing any personal data.
 It will no longer be able to access school resources.

-## Users
+## Windows 10 students

 - **Reset password**

+## iOS devices

+## iOS students

 ## Find out more